leeonky/test-charm-java/cucumber-swarm/README.md

 This is relevant in both local and remote execution, but it matters most in remote mode, where startup may depend on container scheduling, remote command execution, network access, or build-tool bootstrap time.

+### Worker ids are stable by role

+The built-in local worker always uses id `0`.

+Remote workers are assigned ids starting at `1`, increasing by one for each launched remote process.
+This keeps the default local worker distinct from all remote workers in logs, HTTP headers, and forwarded execution data.

 ### Remote workers need an explicit launch command

 If you request remote workers, you must also provide the command used to start them.
 Without that command, swarm cannot